 If your store is targeted at customers within a small geographical location, such as a state or city, you can have your own in-house delivery system.
-This would involve delivering orders with your own personal car, a newly bought vehicle dedicated for deliveries, or a hired vehicle.
+This would involve delivering orders with your own personal car, a newly bought vehicle dedicated to deliveries, or a hired vehicle.

 But if you’re targeting a larger geographical location or cannot afford to set up an in-house system, you’d need to go with a reputable third-party delivery service.
-Examples of such services include KOS (Konga Online Shipping), Courier Plus, and Fedex.
+Examples of such services include KOS (Konga Online Shipping), Courier Plus, and FedEx.
 Some of these services accept pay-on-delivery payments on your behalf, while others do not.
-So, be sure to weigh your options and seek other people’s opinion before making a choice.
+So, be sure to weigh your options and seek other people’s opinions before making a choice.